Using filters and sorting in queries

 In this test, we create a book and add four reviews with different ratings.
 We then query for reviews with a rating of 4 and assert that there are two such reviews.

-Let's explore sorting reviews by rating.
+Next, let’s explore how to sort reviews by rating.
 We will update an existing query, get_all_reviews_for_book

-sorting by rating.
+, to include sorting by rating.
 This example sorts reviews by rating in ascending order.
-To sort in descending order, you can use
+To sort in descending order, you can use @sort_desc

 :